Bridge Housing

 • Emergency Housing referrals are for individuals who are in urgent need of housing assistance, such as those who are waiting for addiction treatment support, fleeing domestic violence, pregnant, or unhoused individuals who require immediate healthcare treatment for acute physical health conditions that cannot be treated in long-term hospital stays.
 Emergency Housing may also take referrals for other, short-term (less than 30 days) stays to stabilize and divert individuals to other forms of support.

-• On-site drop-in services include Addictions Support, Mental Health and Counseling, Healthcare Services, as well as Cultural Support.
+• On-site drop-in services include Addiction Support, Mental Health and Counseling, Healthcare Services, and cultural support.
 Volunteering and Life-skill Activity opportunities are also available.

 • Breakfast, Lunch and Dinner are served door-to-door to each tenant.
 Further, all tenants are encouraged to supplement their daily food with their own choices using their resources.
 A community pantry is also available to supplement the meals provided on-site with the main intent to build agency and life skills.